Reviewing Magnera (MAGN) & Its Peers

 |2.34

-Magnera presently has a consensus target price of $24.00, indicating a potential upside of 11.47%.
-As a group, “Paper mills” companies have a potential upside of 21.24%.
-Given Magnera’s peers higher possible upside, analysts clearly believe Magnera has less favorable growth aspects than its peers.
+Magnera presently has a consensus target price of $24.00, suggesting a potential upside of 17.24%.
+As a group, “Paper mills” companies have a potential upside of 20.98%.
+Given Magnera’s competitors higher probable upside, analysts clearly believe Magnera has less favorable growth aspects than its competitors.

 Summary